kemasan/DeGate_trades/readme.md

 7.  **Automate the Process with Cron Jobs:** To ensure daily updates, we use cron to run the scripts automatically.

 Note: Automating process is not included in the notebook.
-To schedule the scripts, you will need to convert your notebook to a `.py` file and then set up a cron job or similar scheduling tool to run the script daily.
+To schedule the script to run, you will need to convert your notebook to a `.py` file and then set up a cron job or similar scheduling tool to run the script daily.
 Open the crontab editor:
 ```
 crontab -e